shibbir-ahmad24/MS-Final-Project-on-LLM-RAG-Powered-Medical-Chatbot/README.md

 5. Vectorization using BioBERT Embedding Model
 6. Vectorstore Setup for Efficient Retrieval
 7. Query Handling with RAG
-   - to retrieve relevant information based on user query using RAG pipeline
+   - to implement RAG pipeline to retrieve relevant information based on user query
 8. Response Generation using LLM
-   - to generate responses based on the retrieved data, refine for clarity, accuracy, and user-friendliness
+   - to generate responses based on the retrieved data, ensuring clarity, accuracy, and relevance in answering the user’s query.
 10. Evaluation by Comparing RAG and Non-RAG Based LLM Models
 11. User Interface Design and Deployment
-    - to design a clean, intuitive interface using Streamlit for healthcare professionals to interact with the chatbot.
+    - to design and deploy a clean, intuitive interface using Streamlit, enabling healthcare professionals to easily interact with the chatbot.

 # RAG Pipeline